model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ### Mocking Randomization

 The crate [`rand`](https://crates.io/crates/rand) has been downloaded 150M times.
-However, Kani cannot currently handle code that uses it.
+However, Kani cannot currently handle code that uses it (Kani users have run into this; see <https://github.com/model-checking/kani/issues/1727>).
 Consider this example:

 ```rust